HillaryDanan/abstraction-intelligence/README.md

 1. **Self/World as Foundational Abstraction**: The distinction between self and not-self is the first abstraction any embedded intelligent system must make — the scaffold upon which all subsequent abstractions build.
 1. **Experience as Embedded Information Format**: For embedded agents, phenomenal experience is not an output of information processing but the format of action-relevant self-world information itself.
 The “hard problem” dissolves because, for embedded agents, there is no gap between processing and experience — they are one thing under two descriptions.
 1. **Time as Embodied Medium**: Temporal reasoning is grounded in embodied experience of duration.
 Time is not a dimension to represent but the medium in which embedded action unfolds.
 Systems lacking embodiment can represent sequences but cannot inhabit duration — predicting systematic temporal reasoning failures in disembodied AI.
+1. **Emotion as Integrated Self-World Information**: Emotions are not epiphenomenal accompaniments to cognition but the format in which integrated self-world information is represented for action selection.
+Fear is not a feeling that accompanies threat-detection — fear IS threat-information integrated with self-state and action-possibilities, formatted for an agent that must respond.

 ## Papers